tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 Isabel Briggs-Myers codified Jung's work and created the Myers Briggs Type Indicator or [MBTI (r)](https://en.wikipedia.org/wiki/Myers%E2%80%93Briggs_Type_Indicator), which people can use to find their four-letter personality type.
 I first learned about the MBTI (r) in the 1980s -- right around the time I learned about Modern Art and Mondrian -- and am proud to be an INFP!
-Today, high schools and colleges teach courses explaining these four-letter types, books about them are popular, and posts with hashtags referencing them are easy to find on social media sites like twitter, pinterest, reddit, and tumblr.
+Today, high schools and colleges teach courses explaining these four-letter types, books about them are popular, and posts with hashtags referencing them are easy to find on social media sites such as twitter, pinterest, reddit, and tumblr.

-Recently I decided to base the next phase of this project on the Big Five "OCEAN" personality traits, and have been researching that model of personality in parallel with my studies of Art history.
+Recently I decided to base the next phase of this project on the Big Five "OCEAN" personality traits, and have been researching that model of personality in parallel with my studies of Mondrian and Cubism.
 Learning about and looking at how the various Cubist artists and their paintings evolved over time, I started thinking this style -- which is more nuanced than Mondrian's Neo-Plasticism -- would be a great way to express these personality traits, which are more nuanced than Jung's personality types.